 Are airport lounges becoming more popular?

-That’s the case at Pittsburgh International, as the airport’s common-use lounge, The Club, prepares for an expansion that will include an additional 2,771 square feet due to increased demand from travelers.
+That’s the case at Pittsburgh International, as the airport’s common-use lounge, The Club, completed an expansion project this week to include an additional 2,771 square feet due to increased demand from travelers.

 The Club, which is operated by Airport Lounge Development (ALD), opened in October 2017 as the company’s 17th location.
-A common-use lounge featuring 1,800 square feet and 41 seats, the space serves as a respite for passengers looking to work or relax in a quiet location away from the busyness of the airport.
+A common-use lounge, the space serves as a respite for passengers looking to work or relax in a quiet location away from the busyness of the airport.

 The lounge experienced a 48 percent increase in sales from 2017 to 2018, with the number of daily guests exceeding original projections.
 The expansion will accommodate more visitors, and is expected to result in continued success as airport shared-use lounges become more popular, according to Nancy Knipp, Senior Vice President of ALD.